ryanwilsond/belte/docs/Current/Overview.md

 constexpr int a = 3;
 constexpr a = 3;

+final int a = 3;
+final a = 3;
 ```

 `const` means the local cannot be assigned to or otherwise modified. `constexpr` means the value of the local is a
 compile-time constant that will be substituted at compile time.
 For classes, a `const` modifier means fields can only be
 read but not written to, and only methods marked `const` can be called.
 Class-types cannot use the `constexpr` modifier
-because they are not compile-time constants.
+because they are not compile-time constants. `final` means the local cannot be assigned to but can be modified.
+This
+means any class method can be called or array elements can be modified.

 ### 1.4.6 Null-Flow Analysis